OpenSenseAction/OpenSense_workshop_git_hub/README.md

 * Understand the basics of git, github and mybinder
 * Understand the sandbox environment and to be able to contribute to the sandbox

-Slides and more information is available in tba..
+Slides and more information is available in ..